 In recent years economic factors have assumed increasing importance in international relations.
-This is largely due to the growing economic interdependence between nations and the need for global co-operation to solve the problems facing domestic economies.
+This is largely due to the growing economic interdependence between nations and the need for global co-operation to solve the problems facing domestic economies, particularly at a time of world recession.